-The cotton compression top ($45) offers a more wearable alternative to traditional binders for slimming down silhouettes up top, while options like the compression thong ($37) make tucking easier or even unnecessary.
-Thanks to this new compression legging ($75), that features the compression thong built in, I was able to experience for the first time what it’s like to wear leggings in public without worrying.
+The half-tank cotton compression top ($48) offers a more wearable alternative to traditional binders for slimming down silhouettes up top, while options like the compression thong ($38) make tucking easier or even unnecessary.
+Thanks to this tucking legging ($65), that features the compression thong built in, I was able to experience for the first time what it’s like to wear leggings in public without worrying.

 Cake co-founder (and face of the brand) Mitch Orkis used to have a hard time shopping for lube.
 “I used to walk down the aisle of retail stores, and I found it very confusing,” he says.
 Product packaging focused on ingredients, not what they’re actually for, and he wasn’t ever sure he was buying the right product for the kind of sex he was having.
 So he had an idea: “What if we created super simple, unclear products based around different types of play?”